 5. Notification & Apps

 Both Charge 2 and Charge 3 support notifications, but they don’t actually work the same way.
-While Fitbit Charge 2 only allows you to get call, calendar, and text alerts, Charge 3 allows you actually read them straight from the display.
+While Fitbit Charge 2 only allows you to get calls, calendars, and text alerts, Charge 3 allows you actually read them straight from the display.
 As such, you don’t have to take your phone from your pocket to read messages.

 Fitbit takes the notification system even further, improving it so much that you can reply to text messages right from your wrist.
 However, this feature is only available on Android and we don’t know when, if ever, Fitbit will roll out this feature for iOS users.